imhotep/hass-unifi-access/README.md

 - Add new Integration -> Unifi Access
 - Enter your Unifi Access controller IP or Hostname (default is `unifi` or `UDMPRO`).
 No need to enter port
 - Enter your API Token that you generated in Unifi Access
+- Select `Verify SSL certificate` only if you have a valid SSL certificate.
+For example: If your Unifi Access API server is behind a reverse proxy.
+Selecting this will fail otherwise.
+- Select `Use polling` if your Unifi Access version is < 1.90.
+Default is to use websockets for instantaneous updates and more features.
-- It should find all of your doors and add three entities for each one
+- It should find all of your doors and add two or three entities for each one
-    - Door Position Sensor (binary_sensor)
+    - Door Position Sensor (binary_sensor).
+If you don't have connected, it will always be **off** (closed).
-    - Doorbell Pressed (binary_sensor)
+    - Doorbell Pressed (binary_sensor).
+Requires **Unifi Access Reader Pro G1/G2** otherwise always **off**.
+Only appears when **Use polling** is not selected!
-    - Door Lock (this will not show up immediately under the device but it should show up after a while)
+    - Door Lock (this will not show up immediately under the device but it should show up after a while).
+You can unlock (but not lock) a door

 # Example automation